dialpad/dialtone/apps/dialtone-documentation/docs/components/split-button.md

 ## Usage

 This dual-functionality allows for surfacing variations of the default action.
 It conserves space in the interface and reduces cognitive load.
-While versatile, they should be used judiciously to avoild ovewhelming users or cluttering the UI.
+While versatile, they should be used judiciously to avoid overwhelming users or cluttering the UI.

 In addition to the [Button component's](button.md) documentation: